tari/taricorp.net/content/posts/2023/video-squisher/index.md

 ---

 I've published the complete source code to this tool at **<https://gitlab.com/taricorp/videosquisher>**, which might be useful to others.
 Beyond that, I don't anticipate doing any further work on this because it meets my needs.
-The options passed to the video encoder might be changed at some point in the future if I decide they're worth changing, and there's some possibility I might later add the features noted in the previous paragraph; however right now I have no plans to make further improvements, and I chose to write about this tool simply because I thought its implementation used some interesting techniques that are worth thinking about.
+The options passed to the video encoder might be changed at some point in the future if I decide they're worth changing, and there's some possibility I might later add the features noted in the previous paragraph; however right now I have no plans to make further improvements.

+I chose to write about this tool simply because I thought its implementation used some interesting techniques that seem worth thinking about: certainly it could be adapted to other applications where a user might run a command-line tool with a fairly fixed set of options to consume one file and generate another, so this could be a convenient base on which to build similar tools!